irf23/gatsby-tmp-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Don't look far for great eyewear
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+heading: Framing your personality for over 25 years!
+subheading: Improve your vision, and support local.
 mainpitch:
-  title: Why Kaldi
+  title: Why Eye Deal
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    Eye Deal is the optical store for everyone who believes that great vision shouldn't just look good, it should be affordable as well.
+Our free frame selection is curated to ensure you can have the best of both worlds.
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Eye Deal Optical is the ultimate spot for prescription lenses, contact lenses, sunglasses, and eyeglass repairs.
+We take our service seriously, and stand behind our quality products.
 intro:
   blurbs:
     - image: /img/coffee.png
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+        We sell prescription lenses from all brands.
+We’re proud to offer a variety of lenses custom surfaced with great care.
+Check our booking page or contact us directly to get your new pair today.
     - image: /img/coffee-gear.png
       text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+        We offer a wide variety of contact lenses including progressive, and asygmatism.
+        No matter if you buy your lenses online, or if you have ordered with us before, you’ll find the best brands at the lowest prices to fall in love with in our shop.
     - image: /img/tutorials.png
       text: >
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
+        Love spending time outdoors, but never tried polarized sunglasses?
         Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
+Whether you have a style in mind, or want to check out what we have in-store, you can schedule a custom 1-on-1 consultation with our frame stylists to order your new pair today.
         Email us or call the store for details.
     - image: /img/meeting-space.png
       text: >
-        We believe that good coffee has the power to bring people together.
+        We believe that good vision has the power to change lives.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
+        That’s why we offer repair services for eyeglasses and frames, even if you didn't purchase with us.
+All quotes include parts and labour.
   heading: What we offer
   description: >
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-This is an edit via identity...
+    Eye Deal Optical is the ultimate spot for all your eyewear needs.
+    We take pride in supporting and giving back to the community that supports us.
+    We’re glad to address any eyewear issues you may have.
 main:
-  heading: Great coffee with no compromises
+  heading: Great eyewear with no compromises
   description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
+    We hold our eyewear to the highest standards from the lenses to the frame.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    That’s why we’re meticulous about each step of the production of your custom eyewear.
+We personally re-visit each measurement to make sure the products provided are optimal for your eyes.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products-grid3.jpg